ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 Because this toon lit shader was created to help people learning shader writing in URP, it is an extremely simplified version of the original one (I removed 80% of my original code, while just keeping only the most useful & easy to understand sections), to make sure everyone can understand the shader code easily.

-Maybe I simplified it too much, it is now a "How to write your first custom lit shader in URP" example, instead of a good toon lit example (lots of toon lit tricks are not included in this shader, for simplicity reason).
+At the end I simplified it too much, so it is now a "How to write your first custom lit shader in URP" example, instead of a good looking toon lit shader example (lots of toon lit tricks are not included in this shader, for simplicity reason).

 Why creating this "simplified version" toon lit shader?
 -------------------